-- A7.1 Where students declare that the expected household contribution is not met, for example such as through estrangement, evidence will be required. - A7.2 The Fund will not be used towards subsidising the household contributions as calculated by SFE for cases other than genuine relationship breakdown.
+- A7.1 Where students declare that the expected household contribution is not met, for example such as through estrangement, this can be checked through the SLC portal (HEBSS). - A7.2 The Fund will not be used towards subsidising the household contributions as calculated by SFE for cases other than genuine relationship breakdown.
 Students who find themselves in financial difficulty because their parents are no longer able to meet the cost of the household contribution due to a drop in income (of 15% or more), should be encouraged to contact SFE for a reassessment.
 However, parental outgoings such a high housing costs etc, will not be a factor in the anticipated household contribution.